 The first contest was held in 1981 with the support of the Village of Wabamun.
 It was a huge success with the arena full to capacity and fiddlers from all across Canada and the United States, along with local fiddlers who fared well in many of the categories.
 This contest offered the biggest prize money in all of North America.
 After Art ‘Lefty’ Vollrath passed away in 1988, the hosting of the contest was carried on under the banner of the Wild Rose Old Tyme Fiddlers Association.
 During the recession in the early 1990’s the contest was not held but was revived after taking over an established contest held in conjunction with Klondike Days at the Edmonton Exhibition Grounds.

 Trophy sponsors over the years have included Graham and Eleanor Townsend, the late Lt Governor Ralph Steinhauer and the late Art Vollrath.

 This contest has been held in many locations, including several years in the Wabamun Arena, Perron Street Arena in St. Albert, The Red Barn, Shakers Acres & Fort Edmonton Park, St. Paul, Sherwood Park, Leduc West Antique Society grounds and, from 2009 to 2019, the contest was held in the Radway Agricentre in Radway, Alberta.

 In 2020 and 2021 , due to the Covid situation, the contests were held on-line via Facebook Live.
-We are expecting to be at the Dow Centennial Centre for 2022.
+Since 2022, we have been at the Dow Centennial Centre in Fort Saskatchewan.